-This set of Biology Assessment Questions for NEET Exam focuses on “Venereal Diseases in Humans-2”.
+This set of Class 12 Biology Multiple Choice Questions & Answers (MCQs) focuses on “Venereal Diseases in Humans-2” for NEET Preparation.

 1. What is the full form of PID?